-- □ When to Call the Surgeon
+- $\hfill\Box$ When to Call the Surgeon

 - □ Medicine Safety

 - The names of my medicine

 - When and how to take each medicine

 - Common side effects of my medicine

 - What to do about side effects

 - □ Pain Control

 - How to take my pain medicine

 - Side effects of my pain medicine

 - Other ways to help manage my pain

 - □ Food and Drink

 - What foods I can eat

 - How much liquid I should drink

-- □ Edema (swelling) Management

-- Techniques to manage swelling

-- □ Deep Vein Thrombosis (DVT) Prevention

-- □ Incision
+□ Incision

 - Signs and symptoms of an infection

 - How to care for my incision

 - When my stitches or staples should be removed

-- □ Activity Safety
+□ Activity Safety

 - Lifting

 - Driving

 - Bathing

 - Walking

 - Sex

 - Work restrictions (limits) and time off from work

 - Getting in and out of bed

 - Getting in and out of a chair

-- □ My Recovery
+□ My Recovery

-- My health condition or surgery

-- Follow-up appointments with my doctor or surgeon

-- Lab work that I need and where to have it done

-- Tools to stop smoking or using tobacco

-- The importance of washing my hands and avoiding sick people preventing infection and getting sick

-- How to prevent blood clots and constipation

-- The importance of rest and how often to rest

-- Community support resources
+- My health condition or surgery - Follow-up appointments with my doctor or surgeon - Lab work that I need and where to have it done - Tools to stop smoking or using tobacco - The importance of washing my hands and avoiding sick people preventing infection and getting sick - How to prevent blood clots and constipation - The importance of rest and how often to rest - Community support resources

-- □ Emotions
+□ Emotions

 - You may have feelings of sadness or depression after surgery.
-These emotions are common.

-- Call your doctor if these feelings do not go away.
+These emotions are common. - Call your doctor if these feelings do not go away.
 Call 911 if you feel like hurting yourself or someone else.